pekkanikander/nonprofits-events-fanout-bridge/docs/SPIKES.md

 3. **Authentication Complexity**: OAuth flow and token management more complex than Google
 4. **Content Strategy**: Events work better as announcements than structured data
 5. **Testing Infrastructure**: Essential to have good testing tools for API development

+### Current Status
+✅ **Working Code Available**: We have a functional Facebook adapter that can post to pages ✅ **Test Scripts**: Working test scripts for Facebook page posting and Instagram integration ✅ **API Integration**: Successfully integrated with Facebook Graph API and Instagram Basic Display API

 ### Next Steps
 - [ ] Set up production Facebook app with proper review process